microsoft/MinecraftCodex/README.md

 ## Requirements

+Please read the readme carefully to make sure you get the right bits.
+This repo works with very specific versions of Minecraft, Minecraft dedicated server, and Node, and requires setup commands to be called in specific order.

 - An [OpenAI account](https://openai.com/api/)

   - [OpenAI API Key](https://beta.openai.com/account/api-keys).
   - [OpenAI Organization Id](https://beta.openai.com/account/org-settings).
 If you have multiple organizations, please update your [default organization](https://beta.openai.com/account/api-keys) to the one that has access to codex engines before getting the organization Id.
   - [OpenAI Engine Id](https://beta.openai.com/docs/engines/codex-series-private-beta).
 The name of the Codex model you're using.
 This repository was primarily tested using `code-davinci-002`.
 See [here](#what-openai-engines-are-available-to-me) for checking available engines.